Three Problems with Your Bent Over Row

-The barbell bent-over row requires you to perform a hip hinge and isometrically hold the position.
+The barbell bent-over row requires you to perform a hip hinge and isometrically hold a neutral spine position.

 This builds incredible strength and resiliency through your core stabilizers.
 Over time, this helps you to build an injury-resistant midsection and strength in hip-hinge patterns like deadlifts.

-Barbell rows specifically hammer your lats to give you the vaunted v-tapered physique.
+Barbell rows specifically build your lats, traps, and rhomboids to give you the vaunted v-tapered physique.